saeub/cogpred/README.md

 - Regression instead of classification (didn't learn anything)
 - Not upsampling the minority class (didn't learn anything or very slowly)
+- Predicting n-back performance instead of PTA (wasn't any easier)